-SPG for Glass was the first travel app launched on Google Glass that let guests search and explore over 1,100+ Starwood Hotels and the Starwood Preferred Guest program.
+SPG for Glass was the first travel app launched on Google Glass and it let guests search and explore over 1,100+ Starwood Hotels and access key information about the Starwood Preferred Guest program.
 The SPG for Glass app was designed specifically for Google Glass to take advantage of its unique form factor and functionality which meant that we had to completely rethink our design and content strategy for Glass’ small screen, simpler user flows that could be controlled with voice commands or swipes and a Glass users unique information needs.

 You learn by creating, not by talking

 I was chosen as one of the first Google Glass Explorers through the #IfIHadGlass competition where you had 140 characters and 5 photos to say what you would do with Google Glass.
 I wasn’t interested in Glass because I thought it would be the next great mobile consumer device as it was obvious from the start that the device would have serious limitations but because it was the first major consumer device to enter the wearable space.
 Other brands had create wearable devices but they were plagued with design, software and hardware limitations that kept them from being able to create a compelling guest experience.
 So I wanted to design an app for Google Glass to get the hands on experience of designing for wearables and more importantly so I could understand how apps on these new form factors would be successful.
 This was a different strategy from many other brands who chose to simply create a simple screen shot and talk about what they might do someday on wearables.
 The insight that I gained from creating this app on Google Glass ultimately lead to the very successful and highly visible design work that was done for Apple Watch.